SuperSonicSites/Proficlean/content/en/products.md

 product1: EkoCleaner - Probiotic Cleaner
 product1_desc1: Use Bacterias to Your Advantage For a Nontoxic, Environmentally-Friendly Cleaning that continues even after you are done!
 product1_desc2: EkoCleaner is a probiotic cleaning product that is safe, effective, and environmentally-friendly.
 The all-purpose cleaner comes in zero-waste packaging.
 It is highly concentrated and free of harmful toxins.
-Relax in knowing that your home is clean, safe, and healthy!
+Relax in knowing that your home is clean, safe, and healthy! <strong>Each bottle of concentrated probiotic cleaner makes 5x 500ml spray bottles, just mix with water!</strong>
 product1_cta: Get EkoCleaner For Your Home Today!
 product1_bullet1: Pet-Friendly
 product1_bullet2: Biodegradable